Symptoms of Cerebral Palsy

 Contact Our Connecticut Cerebral Palsy Attorneys Today

 Cerebral palsy can be a devastating diagnosis, especially if it stemmed from medical malpractice and the injury of a newborn at birth.
 To explore your options for holding the negligent party responsible, please contact a lawyer at our law firm.
 The initial consultation is free of cost and obligation.
-From our offices in Bridgeport, Danbury and New Haven, Connecticut, our personal injury medical malpractice lawyers represent clients throughout the state.
+Our personal injury medical malpractice lawyers represent clients throughout the state.